Featured Publications

 International IBD Genetics Consortium, NIDDK IBD Genetics Consortium, NIHR IBD BioResource, Regeneron Genetics Center, SHARE Consortium, SPARC IBD Network, UK IBD Genetics Consortium, …Mark J. Daly

-Nature Genetics volume 54, pages1275–1283 (2022)
+Nature Genetics volume 54, pages 1275–1283 (2022)

 Abstract